marcozanotti/website/content/about.md

 daily inbound calls to optimize scheduling hours, air passenger demand over several destinations to support aircraft planning, business car rental demand to support fleets management, etc.
-I coordinated and contributed to the development of a forecasting tool to predict future demand for tens of thousands item-level (SKUs) time series across several markets worldwide, and with different product hierarchies.
+I coordinated and contributed to the development of forecasting tools to predict future demand for tens of thousands item-level (SKUs) time series across several markets worldwide, and with different product hierarchies.
-I helped to integrate probabilistic methods to support more informed decisions.
+I also helped to integrate probabilistic methods to support more informed decisions.
 Moreover, I successfully improved the approach to forecasting, resulting in a significant reduction of errors and facilitating the faster adoption of machine learning solutions by the business.